benjaminmayo/merchantkit/README.md

 MerchantKit handles retrieving purchases, tracking purchased products, watching for renewal and expiration of subscriptions, restoring transactions, validating iTunes Store receipts, and more.

-MerchantKit is designed for apps that have a finite set of purchasable products (although it is flexible enough to work with other types of apps too).
-For example, MerchantKit is a great way to add an unlockable 'pro tier' to an application, as a one-time purchase or ongoing subscription.
+Designed for apps that have a finite set of purchasable products, MerchantKit is a great way to add an unlockable 'pro tier' to an application, as a one-time purchase or ongoing subscription.

 ## Example Snippets